97th Infantry Division (United States): Command posts in Japan

-Cold War to present
+Cold War

 On 15 July 1962, the division's 97th Cavalry Reconnaissance Troop was converted and redesignated, less the 3rd Platoon, as the Headquarters and Headquarters Company, 193rd Infantry Brigade, and relieved from assignment to the 97th Infantry Division.
 Concurrently, it was withdrawn from the Army Reserve and allotted to the Regular Army.

 The 3rd Platoon, 97th Cavalry Reconnaissance Troop was concurrently converted and redesignated as the Headquarters and Headquarters Company, 194th Infantry Brigade - hereafter separate lineage).
 The unit was reactivated shortly thereafter on 8 August 1962 in the Panama Canal Zone.

-On 22 December 1967, the 97th Army Reserve Command was activated at Fort Meade, Maryland.
+On 22 December 1967, the 97th Army Reserve Command (ARCOM) was activated at Fort Meade, Maryland.
+The new ARCOM took control of 12 major subordinate commands from the deactivating XXI Corps (United States) at Indiantown Gap Military Reservation.
+They included the 10th JAG Detachment; the 11th Special Forces Group; the 170th Direct Support and 220th Military Police Groups; the 1176th U.S. Army Terminal; the 2122nd U.S. Army Garrison; the 2070th, 2071st, 2076th, 2079th, and 2086th U.S. Army Reserve Schools; and the 2290th U.S. Army Reserve Hospital.
+The 97th ARCOM assumed command of these units on June 1, 1968, and XXI Corps inactivated a month later.

 While the 97th ARCOM was allowed to wear the shoulder sleeve insignia of the 97th Infantry Division and use its number, Department of the Army policy does not allow for the lineage of Table of Organization and Equipment (TOE) units, such as infantry divisions, to be perpetuated by Table of Distribution (TDA) units, such as ARCOMs.

 Three medical units of the 97th were mobilized and deployed to South Vietnam during the Vietnam War.

 In U.S. military Operations in Panama to oust dictator Manuel Noriega in 1989, the 97th deployed troops to neutralize key Panamanian Defense Forces positions on the Pacific side of the Canal Zone; civil affairs soldiers from the 97th later assisted in rebuilding the new Government of Panama.

 During operations Desert Shield and Desert Storm, more than 3,000 division troops deployed to missions in the Persian Gulf.

 In 1996, as part of the overall force reduction following the end of the Cold War, the 97th Army Reserve Command was inactivated and its units were absorbed into the 99th Regional Readiness Command.

+97th Training Brigade

+On 3 November 2010, the division was designated as Headquarters, 97th Training brigade and on 6 December of the same year the brigade was activated at Fort Sheridan.
+The brigade is responsible for conducting the Command and General Staff Officers' Course (CGSOC) for US Army Reserve officers.

+Organization

-Years later the lineage of the 97th Infantry Division was reactivated as the 97th Training Brigade, a subordinate unit of the 100th Training Division.
+The 97th Training Brigade is a subordinate unit of the 100th Training Division (Operational Support).
+As of January 2026 the brigade consists of the following units: